 12. Batalha Monastery, Batalha

-In Batalha, you'll be dazzled by the Dominican Monastery of Santa Maria de Vitoria.
-The ornate UNESCO-listed complex has Gothic and Manueline elements.
+In Batalha, you’ll be dazzled by the Dominican Monastery of Santa Maria de Vitoria.
+This ornate UNESCO-listed landmark in Portugal has Gothic and Manueline elements.
 Building began in 1388 and continued for centuries.

 Characteristic of Gothic-Manueline architecture, you’ll be delighted by the intricate carved floral and marine elements.
 The monastery is a must see for lovers of architecture, history, religion, or warfare.
 You can visit the church for free, but must pay to see the beautiful cloisters.

 READ: Day Trips From Lisbon

 If you love history or architecture, the UNESCO-listed Alcobaça Monastery is a must see landmark in Portugal.
 Alcobaca is a pretty town on the Silver Coast.
 It lies between Coimbra and Lisbon and can be accessed as a day trip from either city or visited en route between them.